getcommitapp/commit/apps/mobile/README.md

 ### Authentication

-The app uses Better Auth with a Hono backend (Cloudflare Workers).
+The app uses Better Auth with a Hono backend (Cloudflare Workers) and Stripe for payment processing.

 - Server: see `apps/api` where the Better Auth handler is mounted under `/api/auth/*`.
-- Client: initialized in `apps/mobile/lib/auth-client.ts` with the Expo plugin and `expo-secure-store`.
+- Client: initialized in `apps/mobile/lib/auth-client.ts` with the Expo plugin, `expo-secure-store`, and Stripe integration.
-- Providers: configure Google and Apple as per Better Auth docs.
+- Providers: Google and Apple authentication are configured.
+- Payment: Stripe integration for payment method handling and transaction processing.

 ## Getting started